-Where it is decided to provide SEND support, and having formally notified the parents, the key person and the SENCO, in consultation with the parents, will agree the outcomes they are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
+Where it is decided to provide SEN support, and having formally notified the parents, the SENDCO and the key person, in consultation with the parent, will agree the outcomes they are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
 Plans will take into account the views of the child.

 The support and intervention provided will be selected to meet the outcomes identified for the child, based on reliable evidence of effectiveness, and provided by practitioners with relevant skills and knowledge.
-Any related staff development needs are identified and addressed.
+Any related SENDCO development needs should be identified and addressed.
 Parents will be involved in planning support and, where appropriate, in reinforcing the provision or contributing to progress at home.